About Our Company

-Other Awards & Funders include – multiple SF Arts Commission grants, grants from the Phyllis Wattis Fdn, the Walter & Elise Haas Fdn, Fleishhacker, the Stanley S. Langendorff Fdn, Zellerbach Family Fund and the Vanguard Fdn.
-Additional awards include a TBA CA$H grant, and 9 NEA Fellowships.
+Other Awards & Funders include – multiple SF Arts Commission grants, grants from the Phyllis Wattis Foundation, the Walter & Elise Haas Foundation, Fleishhacker, the Stanley S. Langendorf Foundation, Zellerbach Family Fund, Sam Mazza Foundation, the Vanguard Foundation, and the California Arts Council.
+Additional awards include a TBA CA$H grant, and eleven NEA Fellowships.
 Ongoing grants include SF Hotel Tax/GFA as well as private donors.
 DSDT is a roster artist of Young Audiences and Creative Education Consulting.
-Ms. Slater is a 9 year Mentor for the Vision Series for High School and Emerging Choreographers.
+Ms. Slater was a 9 year Mentor for the Vision Series for High School and Emerging Choreographers.
 She is a co-founder of CIRCUIT NETWORK and was an Executive Committee Member of the Djerassi Resident Artist Board for 6 years.

 Choreographer & Artistic Director

 "With the grounding and dramatic focus she displays in both movement and acting, Slater is well-suited to the complex demands of her pieces. ...Slater can take full-throttle acrobatics where they have never gone before, into expression of the deepest subconscious."

 Deborah Slater, performer, artistic director and choreographer, has worked for the Magic Theater, A Traveling Jewish Theater, SOON 3, San Diego Repertory Theater, Theaterworks, Word for Word, and The Pickle Family Circus to name but a few.
 She is the co-founder of Circuit Network Management, artistic director of Deborah Slater Dance Theater and founder and artistic director of Art of the Matter Performance Foundation.
 AOTM is dedicated to the idea that art and everyday life are not, in fact, separate events, but that Art is the human attempt to find meaning and sense in the chaos of the life experience.